ANormalRaft/ToolForme/README.md

 - You cannot have multiple items transform at the same time, only one will be able to be transformed

-- In order to avoid having to extensively search the *Forme item* when the Item Timer finishes, the mod attempts to lock it to the slot it was transformed in
+- In order to avoid having to extensively search the *Forme item* when the Item Timer finishes, and since the mod was made to be useful with only tools/weapons, the mod attempts to lock the *Forme item* to the slot it was transformed in

 **Be warned:** there will 100% be mods that circumvent this (currently, the only such mod that has compat with Toolforme on this matter is Tool Belt).
 If the *Forme item* cannot be found, the mod makes the player responsible to find any *Forme item* to transform back into its base form; locking their transformation ability in the meantime.
 If the item disappears, welp let's just hope that an operator is on so they can use `/toolforme playerReset playername` :P